Flightyx/Untis-To-Google-Calender/README.md

 # Setup

   1. Setup enviorement
-     - Make a Directory in which the script is going to run: mkdir Untis-To-Calender
+     - Make a directory in which the script is going to run: mkdir Untis-To-Calender
      - Install all necesary packages: sudo pacman -S python3 python-pip